 - An implementing and monitoring body for the UN Declaration.
 The Human Rights Council convened a two-day expert workshop April 4-5, 2016, to review the mandate of the Expert Mechanism on the Rights of Indigenous Peoples and to propose recommendations for how the body can “more effectively promote respect for the UN Declaration, including by better assisting member states to monitor, evaluate, and improve achievement of the ends of the Declaration,” in keeping with the call of the World Conference Outcome Document.
 The report from the workshop is available here.
 The Center, with several supporting indigenous nations and organizations, submitted written comments to inform the report, along with the Citizen Potawatomi Nation’s written comments.
 The resolution strengthening the Expert Mechanism was adopted on September 30, 2016, and includes authority for the body to issue reports to the Council, to provide technical assistance to states regarding their laws and policies, and to engage in facilitating dialogue with states and indigenous peoples in order to address challenges to achieving the objectives of the Declaration.
 Membership has been increased to seven and meeting days to ten.
 The resolution is available here.

 - Participation of indigenous governments in the UN.
-The President of the General Assembly's 70th session and its current 71st session have both held a series of consultations with indigenous peoples and member states to determine how to enable the participation of indigenous peoples' representatives and institutions (governments) at the UN.
-The Center, with supporting indigenous nations and organizations, submitted written comments to inform an initial electronic consultation, and supplemental submissions to inform subsequent in-person consultations.
-Based on input from participants, the advisers to the President published a compilation of views and addendum called the “elements for discussion” which has been the subject of consultations from December, 2016-May, 2017.
+Participation of indigenous governments in the UN.
+Past Presidents of the General Assembly have held a series of consultations with indigenous peoples and member states to determine how to enable the participation of indigenous peoples' representatives and institutions (governments) at the UN.
+The Center, with supporting indigenous nations and organizations, submitted written comments to inform an electronic and in-person consultations.
+Based on such inputs, the advisers to the President published a compilation of views and addendum called the “elements for discussion” which were the subject of consultations from December, 2016-May, 2017.
 Intergovernmental negotiations among member states took place from May-August 2017, but failed to reach consensus.
-As a result, a compromise resolution was adopted by the UN General Assembly on September 8, 2017, extending the consultative phase and any substantive decision on the matter until the General Assembly during its 71st session (September 2016-September 2017).
-More information and relevant documets regarding the consultation process is available here.
+As a result, a compromise resolution was adopted by the UN General Assembly on September 8, 2017, extending the consultative phase and any substantive decision on the matter until the General Assembly's 75th session in 2020-2021.
+More information and relevant documents regarding the consultation process is available here.